whitneykrape/Univeral-News-Theme/README.md

 Craft Template Use:
 1. Copy everything in /base-craft into the install (note to self research multiple templates in craft)
+2. Modify CSS by copying over the /web/static/styles/style.css (and map) files.
-2. Repo the overall Craft install directory but ignore the unneeded directories.
+3. Repo the overall Craft install directory but ignore the unneeded directories.

 Ghost Template Use:
 1. At the moment, copying over the original Casper theme.
+(More details incoming.)
 2. Commit, have a post-receive hook that reboots Ghost.
 ```
 cd /var/www/ghostbasediretory/html/;ghost restart
 ```

 Netlify Hugo Template Use:
 1. Copy /site and /src into the base /netlify install.